Skip to content

 Transparent Proxy Mode

 For scenarios where configuring explicit proxy settings isn’t feasible, mitmproxy supports transparent mode.
 Using iptables or pf rules, you can redirect traffic to mitmproxy without application awareness.
-This is useful for analyzing apps that don’t respect system proxy settings or for capturing all device traffic simultaneously.

 When to use mitmproxy